spryker-sdk/spryk/README.md

 ### SprykGui

-We also provide a UI build inside the Zed application to build Spryks UI based.
+We also provide a [UI](https://github.com/spryker/spryk-gui) built inside the Zed application to use Spryks UI based.
 For the UI you need to run `composer require --dev spryker-sdk/spryk-gui`

 When the SprykGui module is installed you can navigation to it inside Zed.
 The first page you see contains a list of all available Spryks.
 After you clicked on of the Spryks a form will be displayed and will give you the ability to enter all argument values the Spryk needs to run.